-- Provide timely information about the College, its policies, procedures for admissions and enrollment. - Provide support, assistance, guidance, and resources for potential students to meet their higher education aspirations. - Educate the community about Texarkana College and its programs and benefits through presentations, personal contact, e-mails, and mailings. - Work as a team with TC faculty, staff, and former students to attract new, transfer, and returning students. - Foster awareness, promote, and support a culture of higher education in the College's service area through outreach and recruiting activities including college/career fairs, business fairs, outreach presentations, Apply Texas Days, FAFSA Nights, and high school visits.
+- Provide timely information about the College, its policies, procedures for admissions and enrollment. - Provide support, assistance, guidance, and resources for potential & current students to meet their higher education aspirations. - Educate the community about Texarkana College and its programs and benefits through presentations, personal contact, e-mails, and mailings. - Work collaboratively with faculty and staff to encourage new, transfer, and returning students to choose Texarkana College. - Foster awareness, promote, and support a culture of higher education in the College's service area through outreach and recruiting activities including college/career fairs, business fairs, outreach presentations, application days, FAFSA Nights, and high school visits.

-D. Retention and Diversity
+D. Student Success and Retention

-Texarkana College's focus on student retention is designed to maximize academic success and build social connections for new, returning, first-generation, academically challenged, non-traditional, under-represented, and transitional students of Texarkana College.
-The goal is to provide students with resources to increase the opportunities for students to complete their educational goals; additionally, it focuses on assisting and encouraging students to complete an associate's degree or certificate program.
-Students will benefit from program participation by:
+Texarkana College's focus on student success and retention is designed to maximize academic success and build social connections for new, returning, first-generation, academically challenged, non-traditional, under-represented, and transitional students of Texarkana College.
+The goal is to provide students with resources to increase the opportunities for students to complete their educational goals; additionally, we focus on assisting and encouraging students to complete their degree or certificate.
+Student Success wants to be an advocate for students throughout matriculation at TC by assisting with the following: